MicrosoftDocs/visualstudio-docs/docs/javascript/javascript-in-vs-2019.md

 In older projects that use the [non-SDK-style format](https://docs.microsoft.com/nuget/resources/check-project-format), you may need to remove some project file elements.

 If you are using the NuGet package for MSBuild support for a project, the project file must not import `Microsoft.TypeScript.Default.props` or `Microsoft.TypeScript.targets`.
-The files get imported by the NuGet package, so including them separately could cause unintended behavior.
+The files get imported by the NuGet package, so including them separately may cause unintended behavior.

 1. Right-click the project and choose **Unload Project**.